usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 'Emmex Eye' or just "Emmex" ('MX').

 A standalone XSLT can be produced by applying a stylesheet to a metaschema.
 Using the composition pipeline, it can apply to a top-level module of a modular metaschema.

-The [testing/current](testing/current) directory shows such an XSLT, which can be applied to an instance or set of instances (documents) to be tested against the rules defined by the Metaschema.
+The [testing/current](testing/current) directory shows such an XSLT, which can be applied to an instance or set of instances (documents) to be tested against the rules defined by its Metaschema - in this case the Computer Model metaschema example provided.
 This includes all rules regarding:

 * Structures and content models
   * Occurrences and cardinalities of attributes and elements